sbancuz/Appunti/Rational Agents.md

  The next Roomba can create a model of the environment.
 ### Goal-based agents

 Knowing something about the current state of the environment is not always enough to decide what to do.
 The correct decision depends on its **goal** that has to describe what situations are desirable.
-This agent also has to use [[Search algorithm]] to plan it's actions while considering their consequence upon the environment.
+This agent also has to use [[Search problem]] to plan it's actions while considering their consequence upon the environment.

 This could be achieved with the [[Minimax algorithm]]